Let404/ShellFork/README.md

 - **Resume** — continue from where you left off.
 - **Stop** — cancel all remaining queued commands.

+### Exporting a workflow as a Bash script

+Use **File → Export as Script…** to save the current workflow as a `.sh` file.
+The exported script uses `set -e` (exit on first error) and preserves sub-workflow names as comments, making it easy to run outside of ShellFork or share with others.

 ### Workflow file format

 Workflows are stored as plain JSON: